-Henson’s shows are a throw-back to the vintage honky-tonk and Texas culture that brought your grandparents together combined with the rock ‘n roll attitude and approach of the more modern men of Texas country.
-Weldon’s hard-hitting, original country music demands as much energy from the dancers, who never seem to leave the floor, as from Weldon and his band.
-“The dancers truly become part of our show.
-I can’t tell you what it means to a musician to see folks running to the dance floor.”
-Weldon’s original and cover repertoire is one of the most extensive on the Texas honky-tonk and dancehall circuit making him a popular choice among venue owners and their patrons.
-He has become a present day favorite in the legendary town of Luckenbach, TX and you can catch him at his weekly residency at the famous Broken Spoke in Austin.
-Wherever you’re lucky enough to catch him, prepare to swing, 2-step, waltz, and even polka to authentic, brand new honky-tonk music.
-Then sit down for a few and take a deep breath of original and true country music.
+Weldon’s shows are a throwback to the vintage honky-tonk lifestyle and Texas culture that brought your grandparents together combined with a slightly rock ‘n roll attitude and modern approach to Texas country.
+His hard-hitting, original country music demands as much energy from the dancers and audience, as from Weldon and his band.
+Weldon’s repertoire is one of the most extensive on the Texas honky-tonk and dancehall circuit making him a popular choice among venue owners and their patrons.